 Becoming addicted to oxazepam can have issues not only in the withdrawal stage but also during continuous use.
 Some of these consequences are brain damage, reduced cognition, memory loss, and blackouts.
 In certain cases, the chemical imbalance in the brain can generate suicidal thoughts, psychosis, and delirium.

 What Are the Stages in the Withdrawal Timeline?

-During the first 24 hours, the user will experience a series of strange feelings that are associated with benzo withdrawal.
-This stage is can be quite mild.
-The initial withdrawal symptoms are anxiety, depression, restlessness and some muscle aches in the body.
+During the first 24 hours, the user will experience strange feelings associated with benzo withdrawal.
+This stage can be quite mild.
+The initial withdrawal symptoms are anxiety, depression, restlessness, and some muscle aches in the body.